• Nov 21, 2025

 • Suspended from activity or fined for violating regulations

-Multiple regulatory watchdogs, including the UK’s Financial Conduct Authority, the European Banking Authority, and FATF, require identifying and verifying companies and UBOs in their guidelines.
+Multiple money laundering and terrorist financing watchdogs, including the UK’s Financial Conduct Authority (FCA), the European Banking Authority, and FATF, require identifying and verifying companies and UBOs in their guidelines.

 KYB enables companies to assist law enforcement by reporting suspicious activity and providing available information on customers or activities being investigated.